AlGepe/OmniSnippets_JS/docs/c2c/howToTest.rst

 One thing to keep in mind when using Value Setters is that setting default values for them can result in **crashes and misbehaviours** of the calculator as it is loaded (in particular during ``onInit`` execution).

-To avoid such problems we have several option:
+To avoid such problems we have several options:

 #.
 Not setting default values for debugging value setters / value selects.
 #.
 Use value selects when possible (they create less problems).